Why you should switch to Office 365

-Regarding availability, Microsoft has two data centres within the UK located in key business areas – one in London and one in Cardiff.
+Microsoft has two data centres within the UK located, one in London and one in Cardiff.
 Additionally, there are eight in Europe and many more in Asia, Africa and America.
-This means that almost no matter where you currently are or where your company is located, you’ll be in proximity to one of these data centres.
+This means that almost no matter where you are, you’ll be in proximity to one of these data centres.
 This, combined with Office 365’s track record for an exceptional level of uptime, means that you’ll have access to the files you need, when you need them, wherever you are.

 Includes web and desktop versions of the software

-A common misconception about Office 365 is that it’s an exclusively web-based service.
-This isn’t the case as all Office 365 business plans (except for the Essentials plan) come with desktop versions of Office 2016 in addition to a web version.
-This gives you flexibility in the way that you work and means you can continue to access your offline files when working with no or limited internet access.
+A common misconception about Office 365 is that it’s exclusively web-based.
+However, all Office 365 business plans (except the Essentials plan) include desktop versions of Office 2016 in addition to a web version.
+This gives you flexibility in the way that you work, so you can continue to access your offline files when working without internet access.

 Simplifies collaboration and communication

 Combining this real-time collaboration with one of the communication programs that Office 365 comes with such as Skype for Business, Teams or Yammer means you can easily set up video, audio and text chats between co-workers, offices or even organisations.
-Having everyone up to date means work can be completed more efficiently which in turn improves the productivity of your business.
+With everyone up to date, work can be completed more efficiently which in turn improves the productivity of your business.

 All in one system